Your body doesn’t moisturise as well

 And if that’s the case, it’s probably not as good at producing moisture for sex either.
-“Lubrication is the body’s way of making penetrative sex more comfortable and easier,” says Kerner.
+“Lubrication is the body’s way of making penetrative sex easier and more comfortable,” says sex therapist Dr Ian Kerner, of goodinbed.com.
 “But because of falling oestrogen levels, that moisture isn’t produced as quickly or effectively, potentially leading to dry and uncomfortable sex.”

 You may need to try a water-based lubricant to make sex more comfortable.

 Find love, romance and fun with Saga Dating, a site you can trust - we're members of the Online Dating Association.
 Set up your free profile today and browse over 100,000 potential matches.

 While you might be more likely to reach orgasm when you’re older, it does take you longer to get there.